Chengalam South: History

 It is believed that the name Chengalam came from the word chenkulam (Red soiled ponds).
-Chempakaseri family were staying in this place.
+Chempakaseri family and Pattathanam family were staying in this place.
+Pattathanam family is still a well known family in this area.
 The place was once completely paddy fields.
 Now so many houses and buildings are in this village.
 The place is now easier to build big buildings since paddy fields were converted to land.
 During flood time this village was completely under water.
 Now the road has been rebuilt and floods are not affecting transportation.

 Geography

 The Branch of Meenachil River flows through this village.
 The village consists of two type of terrestrials.
 The area near Kumarakom is a part of north Kuttanad full of paddy fields.
-The north area is a hilly area and it os known as Kunnumpuram.
+The north area is a hilly area and it is known as Kunnumpuram.
 The southern area is always threatened by flood.
 The river goes directly to Vemabanad Lake but it is very narrow in this region.
 That is the main reason for the floods in this area.

 The major occupation in Chenagalam was farming.
 Rice is the important agricultural product.
 Farmers follow the traditional two crops per year.
 But because of the continuous floods farmers are dropping the monsoon crops.